 Migration steps

-4. Cancel CloudConvert package once Zamzar coverage matches.
+Cancel CloudConvert package or subscription once Zamzar coverage holds.

 Strengths